-However, employers might have legitimate concerns or hesitation with implementing teleworking policy in their business operations.
-As we have mentioned before, telework is not for everyone.
-Each profession and each sector's particularities may or may not lead to the potential benefits from telework.
+Employers might have legitimate concerns or hesitation with implementing teleworking policy in their business operations.
+As mentioned before, telework is not suitable for everyone.
+Each profession and each sector have particularities that may or may not benefit from telework.
 According to a recent Mckinsey analysis of 2000 tasks, 800 jobs and nine countries, more than half the workforce has little or no opportunity for remote work.
 The reasoning behind is in some cases the collaboration requirements of the job, or the use of specialized machinery at the company's premises.